ZX-80/PicoVideocart/README.md

 **Loading Games to the Flashcart**

 - This flashcart uses a micro SD card for storage, which makes it convenient to add and removes games.
-However, the micro SD card must be formatted as either FAT16, FAT32, or exFAT (recommended).
+However, the micro SD card must be formatted as either FAT16 or FAT32 (recommended).
 Once formatted, simply place your game files (should end in `.bin`) onto the SD card and insert it into the flashcart.

 **Using the Multimenu**